clearent/ClearentIdtechIOSFramework/README.md

 ## Customizing the SDK experience

 The SDK provides the option to customize the fonts, colors and texts used in the SDK.
-This can be achieved by using the **ClearentUIBrandConfigurator** class that is a singleton and overriding the following properties.
-Check our [Swift Example](https://).
+This can be achieved by overriding properties of the **ClearentUIBrandConfigurator** class that is a singleton.
+Check our [Swift Example](https://) for full customization example.

 **Colors**
 ```